a1varoJESUS/rdpblast/README.md

 # Installing
 Download GO from the official website at https://go.dev/dl/ and install the GO language.

-Once packages are downloaded, start building the program:
+Once packages are downloaded save them into a new directory, then navigate to that folder and start building the program:

 bash: